 I would not recommend this hostel.
 While the room itself was comfortable and the people running it nice enough, the biggest issue was noise.
 We booked a private room thinking that we would get a restful night sleep especially after the previous couple nights at a party hostel in Seville.
 Afterall, Cordoba sounds like a sleepy little town right?

 Not so.
-The hostel is located on above a main road.
+Cordoba Bed and Be is located above the main road.
 From the moment we tried to sleep until the next morning, there were people hooting and hollering all the way down the street.
-When the partiers subsided, then the morning deliveries began.
+When the partiers subsided, the morning deliveries began.
 There’s nothing like hearing the thudding of dolly wheels against the cobble streets to lull you to sleep.
 This was hands down my worst night of sleep in Spain.
 Do not recommend.
 Find something else if you value sleep.

 Cordoba was a stop to see one thing, the Mezquita, but it turned into quite the adventure.
 I was pleased to find so many other things to explore, and it was a nice change of pace after being in much bigger cities.
 While I wish I could have had proper sleep, Cordoba was great and I cannot recommend it more for your Spanish and Andalusian explorations.